micmejia/bible-dump/NKJV/Hebrews/Heb 11.md

 for he waited for the city which has foundations, whose builder and maker _is_ God.

 ###### 11
-By faith Sarah herself also received strength to conceive seed, and she[^d] bore a child when she was past the age, because she judged Him faithful who had promised.
+By faith Sarah herself also received strength to conceive seed, and she bore a child when she was past the age, because she judged Him faithful who had promised.

 ###### 12
 Therefore from one man, and him as good as dead, were born _as many_ as the stars of the sky in multitude--innumerable as the sand which is by the seashore. ## The Heavenly Hope

 ###### 13
-These all died in faith, not having received the promises, but having seen them afar off [^e]were assured of them, embraced _them_ and confessed that they were strangers and pilgrims on the earth.
+These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced _them_ and confessed that they were strangers and pilgrims on the earth.

 ###### 14
 For those who say such things declare plainly that they seek a homeland.